amitshekhariitbhu/android-interview-questions/README.md

 * What is the difference between using `==` and `.equals` on a string?
 * What is the `hashCode()` and `equals()` used for?
 * What are these `final`, `finally` and `finalize`?
-* What is memory leak and how does Java handle it?
 * What is garbage collector?
 How does it work?
   - All objects are allocated on the heap area managed by the JVM.
   As long as an object is being referenced, the JVM considers it alive.